 – Mobile consumer wireless devices are in wide use globally.
 Each device may transfer gigabytes of data per month.
 The data usage of wireless smart grid devices is orders of magnitude smaller.
 The licensed spectrum, which is managed by wireless carriers, can easily handle the incremental traffic.

-– Existing regulations by regulators such as the Federal Communications Commission and UK OfCom have successfully allowed for millions of wireless Smart Grid devices to operate without harm to each other.
+– Existing regulations by regulators such as the Federal Communications Commission and UK Ofcom have successfully allowed for millions of wireless Smart Grid devices to operate without harm to each other.

 – IEEE 802 wireless standards use a variety of technologies, e.g., frequency hopping, mesh routing, fragmentation, coding, and high burst rate, which enable reliable wireless Smart Grid Networks.
 In addition, wireless Smart Grid networks are resilient to link breaks and power outages.